Police report for Killeen, Copperas Cove, Harker Heights and Lampasas

 Killeen

-Resisting arrest was reported at midnight Thursday in the 1200 block of Alta Vista Drive.
+Burglary of a vehicle was reported at midnight Wednesday in the 1800 block of North Fourth Street.

-Deadly conduct was reported at 1 a.m.
-Thursday in the 600 block of West Hallmark Avenue.
+Forgery was reported at midnight Wednesday in the 100 block of East Rancier Avenue.

-A criminal warrant arrest was made at 1:02 a.m.
-Thursday at East Church Avenue.

-A criminal warrant arrest was made at 3:50 a.m.
-Thursday in the 600 block of South WS Young Drive.
+Misdemeanor theft was reported at 12:30 a.m.
+Wednesday in the 1600 block of North Gray Street.

-A city warrant was reported at 12:04 p.m.
-Thursday in the 1000 block of South Fort Hood Street.
+Deadly conduct was reported at 5 a.m.
+Wednesday in the 3300 block of Barcelona Drive.

+Driving with a suspended, revoked, cancelled or denied license was reported at 8:50 a.m.
+Wednesday at Killeen Municipal Court.

-Aggravated assault was reported at 12:55 p.m.
-Thursday in the 1400 block of Duncan Avenue.
+A city warrant was reported at 10:03 a.m.
+Wednesday in the 1300 block of Harris Avenue.

-Shoplifting was reported at 3 p.m.
-Thursday in the 2100 block of South WS Young Drive.
+Burglary of a vehicle was reported at 10:47 a.m.
+Wednesday in the 800 block of Kern Road.

-A terroristic threat was reported at 3:25 p.m.
-Thursday in the 600 block of West Hallmark Avenue.
+A narcotics investigation was reported at 11:37 a.m.
+Wednesday in the 800 block of Haynes Drive.

-Criminal mischief was reported at 5:07 p.m.
-Thursday in the 200 block of Priest Drive.
+Theft of a vehicle was reported at 12:50 p.m.
+Wednesday in Killeen at an incomplete address.

-Failure to stop and give information was reported at 6:57 p.m.
-Thursday in the 500 block of Alpine Street.

-A city warrant was reported at 7:53 p.m.
-Thursday in the 3300 block of Cranford Avenue.
+A felony theft was reported at 12:56 p.m.
+Wednesday in the 500 block of Jon Circle.

-Criminal mischief was reported at 9:50 p.m.
-Thursday in the 1500 block of Janis Drive.
+Criminal mischief was reported at 3:45 p.m.
+Wednesday at the intersection of Bunny Trail and State Highway 201.

-Criminal mischief was reported at 10:33 p.m.
-Thursday in the 500 block of Dimple Street.
+Criminal mischief was reported at 7 p.m.
+Wednesday in the 3100 block of Westrim Drive.

 Copperas Cove

-General information was reported at 8:47 a.m.
-Thursday in the 400 block of Sunset Lane.
+An arrest was made for a Copperas Cove Municipal Court warrant at 1 a.m.
+Wednesday in the 1300 block of Parnell Drive.

-Criminal mischief was reported at 10:10 a.m.
-Thursday in the 1600 block of North Main Street.
+A runaway return was reported at 1:31 a.m.
+Wednesday in the 100 block of Myra Lou Avenue.

-An arrest was made for a warrant of burglary of a vehicle, aggravated assault with a deadly weapon and injury to a child, elderly individual or a disabled individual at 10:36 a.m.
-Thursday in the 900 block of Leonhard Street.
+An arrest was made on a warrant of abandoning or endangering a child with the intent to at 5:22 a.m.
+Wednesday in the 300 block of East Avenue E.

-Possession of a controlled substance was reported at 12:43 p.m.
-Thursday in the 900 block of Leonhard Street.
+Criminal mischief was reported at 8:30 a.m.
+Wednesday in the 1200 block of West Avenue B.

-An accident was reported at 2:46 p.m.
-Thursday at the intersection of North First Street and Highway Nine.
+An animal bite was reported at 9:15 a.m.
+Wednesday in the 500 block of Austin Street.

-Criminal mischief was reported at 2:48 p.m.
-Thursday in the 400 block of Sunset Lane.
+An accident was reported at 9:59 a.m.
+Wednesday in the 1400 block of East Business Highway 190.

-A fleet accident was reported at 2:52 p.m.
-Thursday in the 100 block of Oak Street.
+A welfare concern was reported at 10:27 a.m.
+Wednesday in the 700 block of West Avenue E.

-Attempted suicide was reported at 4:06 p.m.
-Thursday in the 1000 block of Williams Street.
+Assault by threat was reported at 10:18 a.m.
+Wednesday in the 1100 block of Leonhard Street.

-An arrest was made on a court warrant at 6:28 p.m.
-Thursday at the intersection of North Main Street and East Hogan Drive.
+An arrest was made on an affidavit of surety to surrender principal possession of marijuana at 11:28 a.m.
+Wednesday in the 300 block of East Avenue E.

-Interference with child custody was reported at 9:49 p.m.
-Thursday in the 300 block of East Avenue E.
+An open investigation was reported at 3:26 p.m.
+Wednesday in the 300 block of East Avenue E.

-Possession of drug paraphernalia was reported at 10:54 p.m.
-Thursday in the 1300 block of Georgetown Road.
+An accident was reported at 7:05 p.m.
+Wednesday in the 1200 block of Robertson Avenue.

-An arrest was made on suspected possession of drug paraphernalia at 11:28 p.m.
-Thursday in the 1300 block of Georgetown Road.
+General information was reported at 8:36 p.m.
+Wednesday in the 500 block of Citation Drive.

-Theft of a firearm was reported at 11:41 p.m.
-Thursday in the 900 block of Chalk Street.
+Duty upon striking an unattended vehicle was reported at 9:31 p.m.
+Wednesday in the 1000 block of West Business Highway 190.

 Harker Heights

-Theft was reported at 2:05 p.m.
-Thursday in the 200 block of West Arlo Road.

-Unauthorized use of a vehicle was reported at 8 p.m.
-Thursday in the 200 block of Teddy Drive.
+Forgery was reported at 11:28 a.m.
+Wednesday in the 1600 block of Pontotoc Trace.

-Assault with bodily injury was reported at 11:17 p.m.
-Thursday in the 200 block of Clore Road.
+Driving while intoxicated was reported at 11:02 p.m.
+Wednesday in the 200 block of Interstate Highway 14.

-An arrest was made on suspected possession of dangerous drugs at 11:34 p.m.
-Thursday in the 1200 block of Mildred Lee Lane.
+An arrest was made for three outstanding Harker Heights warrants at 11:42 p.m.
+Wednesday in the 400 block of Indian Trail.

-An arrest was made on suspicion of driving while intoxicated with a child passenger at 12:07 a.m.
-Friday in the 1200 block of Mildred Lee Lane.

 Lampasas

-A suspicious person was reported at 2:25 a.m.
-Thursday in the 200 block of East Central Texas Expressway.

-A disturbance was reported at 2:34 a.m.
-Thursday in the 800 block of North Ridge Street.

-A suspicious vehicle was reported at 4:30 a.m.
-Thursday in the 700 block of South Key Avenue.
+A suspicious person was reported at 2:46 a.m.
+Wednesday in the 400 block of South Key Avenue.

-Suspicious activity was reported at 4:58 p.m.
-Thursday in the 200 block of East Central Texas Expressway.
+An accident was reported at 12:12 p.m.
+Wednesday in the 300 block of East Fourth Street.

-Burglary of a business was reported at 6:10 a.m.
-Thursday in the 200 block of North Key Avenue.
+An accident was reported at 1:39 p.m.
+Wednesday in the 800 block of South Key Avenue.

-An abandoned vehicle was reported at 10:13 a.m.
-Thursday in the 100 block of West Avenue E.

-Loud music was reported at 2:22 p.m.
-Thursday in the 1100 block of East Avenue F.

-Theft was reported at 3:03 p.m.
-Thursday in the 2200 block of Rocky Mountain Drive.

-A suspicious vehicle was reported at 4 p.m.
-Thursday in the 400 block of West Avenue B.
+Fraud was reported at 4:44 p.m.
+Wednesday in the 600 block of South Western Street.

-A suspicious vehicle was reported at 5:17 p.m.
-Thursday on Snell Drive.

-A suspicious vehicle was reported at 6:57 p.m.
-Thursday in the 1400 block of East Avenue I.
+A reckless driver was reported at 8:05 p.m.
+Wednesday in the 900 block of North Key Avenue.

-A domestic disturbance was reported at 8:18 p.m.
-Thursday in the 200 block of East Vine Street.
+A prowler was reported at 9:38 p.m.
+Wednesday in the 1400 block of South Chestnut Street.

 Compiled by Hunter King